DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Providers ask for proof of identification"],
-    notes: ["Ideally this field would be combined with family name but recorded separately to support legacy student record systems"]
+    notes: ["Ideally this field would be combined with family name into a single field.
+It’s recorded separately to support legacy student record systems."]
   }
 }) }}